-Marriage Matters Jackson got its start in 2006 when the privately funded Weatherwax Foundation in Jackson, Michigan, approached the local United Way about convening a community team to explore a healthy marriage initiative in Jackson County.
+The idea for Marriage Matters Jackson began when the privately funded Weatherwax Foundation in Jackson, Michigan, approached the local United Way about convening a community team to explore a healthy marriage initiative in Jackson County.
 The Foundation, through its grant making, had concluded many community problems in education, health, finances and security were tied to the failure of families to form, and to family breakdown.
 Their research found study after study showing the effects of family breakdown, with children impacted most negatively.
 Conversely, children whose parents get and stay married were documented to be at lower risk of substance abuse, sexual abuse, teen pregnancy, failure in school, poor health and other related issues.

 By 2010, Marriage Matters Jackson (MMJ) developed a reputation for fun events and healthy relationship workshops aimed at strengthening marriages and reducing divorce.
 Positive messaging and information about marriage reached thousands.
 Based on its successful programming, community need and response, and a plan of management and activity grounded in experience and research, Marriage Matters Jackson obtained independent non-profit status in 2010.